Rep. Alford to Newsmax: Dems Brought Shame, Disgrace During Trump Speech

 Democrats brought shame and disgrace upon the U.S. House of Representatives with their behavior Tuesday during President Donald Trump's speech before a joint session of Congress, Rep. Mark Alford, R-Mo., said.

 "They should be ashamed of themselves.
-They act like petulant children who are not getting their way," Alford said Wednesday during an appearance on Newsmax TV’s "Newsline."
+They act like petulant children who are not getting their way," Alford said Wednesday during an appearance on Newsmax's "Newsline."

 "So, they're not going to cooperate in any way, and they're going to take their ball and go home.
 I'm telling you right now, the ball is in our court.
 And the only thing the Democrats clapped for last night was when President Trump said they want five more years of war in Ukraine; they clapped for that.
 It's sheer stupidity.
 It's asinine stupidity on the parts of the Democrats," he added.